vslgrf86/parsers_and_texttools/README.md

 # py_html_to_docx_parser
+A simple .eml parser.
+It parses text from downloaded emails and writes it into .xlsx files.

+# py_html_to_docx_parser
 A simple py parser.
 It copies text from webpages and writes it into .docx files.

 dependencies: requests, BeautifulSoup, docx